Find out everything you need to know about our facilities before your visit to the National Railway Musem.

 Limited accessible changing facilities are available.
 If possible, please contact us in advance to arrange access or, alternatively, please speak to a member of staff on the day.

-Wheelchairs are available free of charge at both entrances.
+Wheelchairs are available free of charge at the entrance.
 We have both ‘big wheel’ user-operable wheelchairs and small-wheeled push chairs.
 If you require a wheelchair we will ask you to leave a form of identification with us which we will return to you at the end of your visit.

-Wheelchair-accessible toilets are available in Station Hall, Great Hall and at the car park entrance to the museum.
+Accessible toilets are available in Station Hall and Great Hall.